 Nintendo's slow-life sim appeals to the creative part of everyone and gives the whole family the chance to express themselves through their decoration, attire and even their horticultural skills.
 Yes, Animal Crossing: New Horizons fosters a wonderful spirit of optimism and togetherness that anyone can benefit from, and this newest entry features Party Play, a mode where up to four island inhabitants can play at the same time with one taking on the role of leader.

 The only real problem we can see with just one Switch in the house is everyone fighting over it in order to sell their turnips, collect their resources and go fishing.
 Yes, the optimum way to play would involve everyone under one roof having their own Switch with their own copy of Animal Crossing containing their own island.
 Wily Nintendo, eh?
 However you choose to enjoy it, though, New Horizons is the definition of 'fun for the whole family' and worth diving into.

 We hope this selection of games helps get your family gaming on the right track.
-Our competitiveness used to get the better of us and we reasoned that a sound trashing on the racetrack would be a healthy life lesson for the little ones, until the above games helped us become 'better' guardians.
+Our competitiveness used to get the better of us and we argued that a sound thrashing on the digital racetrack would be a healthy life lesson for our little ones, until the above games helped us become 'better' guardians.

 Hopefully they'll help you strike the perfect balance that ensures everyone with a controller in their hands, old or young, is having a great time gaming on Switch.
-There are more games, of course, but we reckon the ones above are the most accessible to the most people.
-Let us know what other games have gone down a treat with the whole family below.
+There are more games, of course, but the ones above are the most accessible to the most people.
+Let us know what other games have gone down a treat with your entire family below.